jonmason/meta-arm/documentation/trusted-services.md

    and in `meta-arm-bsp/recipes-bsp/trusted-firmware-a/trusted-firmware-a-n1sdp.inc` and `meta-arm-bsp/recipes-bsp/trusted-firmware-a/trusted-firmware-a-corstone1000.inc` for N1SDP and Corstone1000 platforms.

+4. Trusted Services supports an SPMC agonistic binary format.
+To build SPs to this format the `TS_ENV` variable is to be set to `sp`.
+The resulting SP binaries should be able to boot under any FF-A v1.1 compliant SPMC implementation.

 ## Normal World applications

 Optionally for testing purposes you can add `packagegroup-ts-tests` into your image.
 It includes